 7. Clubs must ensure that Club Officials, Players and Spectators at matches adhere to the relevant section of the Code of Conduct as detailed in Appendix B

-8. Rule 10 (D) states that “notice must be given in writing”.
-It is however acceptable for a club to confirm fixtures etc. by telephone.
-The important thing is that an acknowledgement is received whether it is at the time of the telephone call or when the message is received.
+8. With regard to notifications under Rule 20 (C), Clubs must ensure that an acknowledgement is received whether it is at the time of the telephone call or when the message is received.
 If no acknowledgement is received at least four days prior to playing of the match, the home club must make further contact with the opposing club or match officials to confirm the message has been received.

 9. When contacting the opposing club to notify them of a postponed fixture, messages must not be left on an answerphone but must be left with someone personally.

-10. Any Club failing to notify ALL of the officials mentioned under Rule 10 (D) shall be fined £12.00 in respect of each official not contacted.
+10. Any Club failing to notify ALL of the officials mentioned under Rule 20 (C) shall be fined in respect of each official not contacted.

-11. Clubs in default of Rule 11 (C) shall be fined £18.00.
-Clubs who are repeatedly in default of this rule shall be dealt with under Rule 5 (H).
+11. Clubs in default of Rule 21 (C) shall be fined.
+Clubs who are repeatedly in default of this rule shall be dealt with under Rule 6 (H).

-13. Details of Teams together with the Referees marks must be uploaded to the Full Time site within FOUR full days, Sundays and Bank Holidays included, of the conclusion of the match (Rule 11 (A)).
-Be sure your players are duly qualified as per Rule 8 (B).
+13. Details of Teams together with the Referees marks and other information required by the F.A., must be uploaded to the Full Time site within FOUR full days, Sundays and Bank Holidays included, of the conclusion of the match (Rule 21 (A)).
+Be sure your players are duly qualified as per Rule 18.

-14. Teams may enter outside competitions but, with the exception of the F.A.
-Vase, County Cups and the Anagram Records Trophy, matches under this Leagues jurisdiction will at all times take priority.
+15. With the permission of the League Fixtures Secretary,teams may enter outside competitions but, with the exception of the F.A.
+Vase and County Cups, matches under this Leagues jurisdiction will at all times take priority.
 Once fixtures have been published, teams may arrange matches in outside competitions ONLY after receiving the agreement of the League Fixtures Secretary

-21. Times of kick-off: (Subject to variation by the League Management Committee (Rule 10 (B))
+23. Times of kick-off: (Subject to variation by the League Management Committee (Rule 20 (A))

 November to February 1.30 p.m.

-Clubs may mutually agree upon earlier or later (if floodlight facility is available) times provided all parties involved in the match agree.
+Clubs may mutually agree upon earlier or later times provided all parties involved agree